SaxonRah/Linen/LinenDocs/LinenDesign.md

 ## Structural Patterns

 4. **Facade**
-   - `LinenPlugin` acts as a facade to the complex underlying systems
+   - `Linen` acts as a facade to the complex underlying systems
    - Provides simplified access to the RPG subsystems

 5. **Proxy**